missing233/nokia-keygen/Readme.md

 While it is impossible to know in advance, most of the time this kind of device generates a unique password following a hardcoded algorithm.
 It is extremely rare for the manufacturer to manually insert secrets in every device and the automatic generation solution may be secure given that the algorithm is seeded by data unknown to a potential attacker.

 Bad examples include passwords generated based on MAC Address while password based on serials are often better, given that an attacker has no way to know it and it is not derived from other known data.
-In this case however the serial is partially predictable and partially known to an attacker thanks to its inclusion in SSID so a secure implementation should use something else.
+In this case however the serial is partially predictable and partially known to an attacker thanks to its inclusion in the SSID so a secure implementation should use something else.

 Note also that a WPA Key always comprised only of ten digits can be cracked using [Hashcat](https://hashcat.net/hashcat/) with a GTX 1070 in less than 10 hours.